ahmedmagdy11/superuser/README.md

 ## Description

-superuser is a project to show how  1 server can be used for authentication using Passport.js localStrategey and then generateing a JWT for that user when they have logged in.
+superuser is a project to show how  1 server can be used for authentication using Passport.js localStrategey and then generateing a JWT for that user so they can communicate with other servers inside the app.

 each user have the ability to make request to certain API's on running separate server (dataProvider).